graphql/graphql-spec/spec/Section 6 -- Execution.md

   - If {result} is not a collection of values, raise a _field error_.
   - Let {innerType} be the inner type of {fieldType}.
-  - Return a list where each list item is the result of calling {CompleteValue(innerType, fields, resultItem, variableValues, indexPath, subsequentPayloads, asyncRecord)}, where {resultItem} is each item in {result} and {indexPath} is {path} with the index of the item appended.
+  - Return a list where each list item is the result of calling {CompleteValue(innerType, fields, resultItem, variableValues, itemPath, subsequentPayloads, asyncRecord)}, where {resultItem} is each item in {result} and {itemPath} is {path} with the index of the item appended.
 - If {fieldType} is a Scalar or Enum type:
   - Return the result of {CoerceResult(fieldType, result)}.
 - If {fieldType} is an Object, Interface, or Union type: